Nate Lowe Player Props: Rangers vs. Astros

-On Saturday, Nate Lowe (.361 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Nate Lowe (.426 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Shawn Dubin and the Houston Astros at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Astros.
+He had a one-hit performance in his previous game (1-for-5) against the Astros.

 Nate Lowe Game Info & Props vs. the Astros